MDecker-MobileComputing/Android_LanglaufendeOperationen/README.md

 # Android-App "Langlaufende Operation"

-App shows how to implement a long running operation so that it does not block the main thread.
+App shows how to implement a long running operation so that it does not block the main thread (prevention of error message "Application not Responding").

 <br>